LilithTundrus/e621-API-Docs/docs/Comments.md

 - **post_id** - ID of the post to retrive comments made on that post
 - **page** - The page number to return
 - **status** - Type of comments to retrieve Can be `hidden`, `active` or `any`.
-Note that whether or not you can see other user's hidden comments is affected by your permission levels.
+Note that whether or not you can see other user's hidden comments is affected by your permission levels

 #### Typical Response Example